 Lab activities in this online format will be heavily modified from the face-to-face experience.
 However, the goal of all activities for this course (e.g., labs, homework, pre-lab assignments, practice questions) is to help you prepare for the rigors of your future educational and professional goals.
 Material presented in lab will both complement lecture material and represent a portion of each future exam.
-Throughout each week's material you will have multiple assignments.
+Throughout each week's material you will have multiple suggested activities that will then be covered in one Moodle (electronic) assignment.
+The goal of these assignments is to synthesize the content from all aspects of the course and assess you and provide practice with the weekly content.